Sivasankari

 Sivasankari (born 14 October 1942) is an Indian author and activist who writes in Tamil.
 She is one of the four Tamil writers asked by the United States Library of Congress to record their voice as part of the South Asian article on Sivashankari.

 Early life

 Sivasankari was born in Madras.
 Including herself, all the children in her family were educated in the Sri Ramakrishna Mission and Sarada Vidyalaya schools.
 She then studied at SIET College for Women.

+She worked for Citibank as a public relations officer.